 Before undertaking a business trip, all staff must make sure that they are aware of the security situation and any special regulations that apply in the country of travel and must notify the relevant country office of their travel details.
 Staff travelling or relocating to a partner country must also complete the online travel safety course and/or relevant in-person security training.

 GIZ has established minimum security standards governing all security and risk management arrangements in partner countries.
 These standards set out basic principles and procedures for all country-specific security strategies and are systematically implemented worldwide.
 All security risk management measures are specifically adapted to local needs based on the context in the country of assignment.
 Compliance with the required measures is reviewed and confirmed in a status report.
 GIZ adapts these measures in response to any change in local operating conditions.
 This ensures that the security risk management system continues to reflect the situation on the ground and is geared towards protecting the security of employees.
-Country directors and the Corporate Security Unit clarify the resources that are needed on the basis of a country-specific security risk analysis.
+Country directors and the Corporate Security Unit clarify the resources that are needed on the basis of an annual country-specific security risk analysis.
 This systematic approach ensures that the company fulfils its duty of care and also allows GIZ to maintain its project activities even in fragile and high-risk contexts.

 GIZ security guidelines